Dactinomycin: Medical use

 Sometimes it will be combined with other drugs in chemotherapy regimens, like the VAC regimen (with vincristine and cyclophosphamide) for treating rhabdomyosarcoma and Ewing's sarcoma.

 It is also used as a radiosensitizer in adjunct to radiotherapies, since it can increase the radiosensitivity of tumor cells by inhibiting repair of sublethal radiation damage and delay the onset of the compensatory hyperplasia that occurs following irradiation.

 Side effects

 Common adverse drug reaction includes bone marrow suppression, fatigue, hair loss, mouth ulcer, loss of appetite and diarrhea.
 Actinomycin is a vesicant, if extravasation occurs.

 Mechanism

 In cell biology, actinomycin D is shown to have the ability to inhibit transcription.
 Actinomycin D does this by binding DNA at the transcription initiation complex and preventing elongation of RNA chain by RNA polymerase.

 History

 Actinomycin D was the first antibiotic shown to have anti-cancer activity.
-It was first isolated by Selman Waksman and his co-worker H. Boyd Woodruff in 1940.
+It was first isolated by Selman Waksman and his co-worker H. Boyd Woodruff in 1940, using fermentation products from Streptomyces.
 It was approved by the U.S. Food and Drug Administration (FDA) on December 10, 1964, and launched by Merck Sharp and Dohme under the trade name Cosmegen.